AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 >[!NOTE]
 >
->The following steps were accurate at the time of this writing.
-However, Google periodically updates their websites without notice.
-As such, these steps can be slightly different.
+>The following steps were accurate at the time of writing.
+However, Google periodically updates their cloud web pages without notice.
+As such, some configuration options may be named slightly differently in the Google user interface from the name used in the steps.

 **To configure Google Cloud settings:**